Watt, Texans 'mutally' agree to split in more team upheaval - WTMJ

 AP Sports Writer

-HOUSTON (AP) — J.J.
-Watt and the Houston Texans split Friday, ending the tenure of the face of the franchise and adding further turmoil to an offseason of upheaval.
+The physical embodiment of a young franchise lacking much of an identity before the burly Wisconsin kid donned that No. 99 jersey, Watt wowed the football world with his defensive prowess.

-“I have sat down with the McNair family and I have asked them for my release and we have mutually agreed to part ways at this time,” Watt said in a video on social media Friday.
+Now he’s gone, and a team already in the midst of unprecedented upheaval faces a future suddenly even more bleak.

-The three-time Defensive Player of the Year and 2017 Walter Payton NFL Man of the Year has spent his entire career with the Texans after being selected with the 11th overall pick in the 2011 draft.
+“I have sat down with the McNair family and I have asked them for my release and we have mutually agreed to part ways at this time,” Watt said Friday in a video on social media.

-The defensive end had one year remaining on a 6-year, $100 million contract.
+The three-time Defensive Player of the Year and 2017 Walter Payton NFL Man of the Year has spent his entire career with the Texans after being drafted 11th overall in 2011.
+The star defensive end had one year remaining on a six-year, $100 million contract.

 “The connection I have with the people of Houston is special, and I will never take that for granted because I know how rare it is,” Watt said in the video.
 “I just want you to know that I love you and I appreciate you.
 I want to thank the McNair family for drafting me and giving me my first opportunity in the NFL.
 Thank you, Houston.”